HugoNip/MonoDenseReconstruction1.1v/data/README.md

 scene_000.png is used as reference frame.
-We devided the dataset into train and test dataset.
+We devide the dataset into train and test dataset.